 It’s no longer a given that everyone can enter the property market once they’re adults.
 In many parts of Sydney the rise in property prices has not been equally reflected in income.
 This has led to many parents having to guarantee their children’s mortgages or use their own assets or take out another mortgage on the family home.
-This then leaves the parents very vulnerable if their children default and can’t pay the mortgage.
+This then leaves the parents vulnerable if their children default and can’t pay the mortgage.
 Which can lead to a nightmare scenario of both the parents and children being out of a home and in thrall to the banks.

 All parents want to secure their own futures as well as their children.
 And it’s mums living in the suburbs who are leading the way.

-Suburban mums are usually excellent at multi-tasking: they're having to look after one or more kids; run the household budget; make many of the financial decisions as well as organising holidays, health, house maintenance and many more things.
+Suburban mums are usually excellent at multi-tasking: they're having to look after kids; run the household budget; make many of the financial decisions as well as organising holidays, health, house maintenance and many more things.
 On top of this they may also have full time or part time jobs.
 Mums usually have to be cool and calm and in control and quickly jump between multiple challenges.
 This makes them the best candidates to be property investors.

 Australia's experiencing a golden age of property investment with low interest rates and solid long term growth.
 Sydney and Melbourne are leading the way, but other centres, such as Brisbane and Canberra are also catching up.